EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_01-Installing_and_Configuring_Windows_Server_2019.md

 ### Introduction

 In this exercise, you will configure the network settings and join the server to the domain.
+Set the IP address of WS2019 to 10.1.1.32/24, the default gateway to 10.1.1.254, and the DNS server to 10.1.1.1.
+Then, join the machine to the domain smart.etc.

 #### Tasks